redpanda-fi/TanjaPlatonova/README.md

 Hi!

-I am Tanja Platonova, a Data Analyst with a Master's Degree in Applied Linguistics and a solid background in Product Management.
+I am Tanja Platonova, a Product Manager with a special interest in data analytics.
 I am fascinated by the power of data and excited to apply my skills and contribute right from the start.

 **My skills**